 I was previously the Clinical Director of the Center for Relational and Family Wellness at Noeticus Counseling Center and Training Institute where I was instrumental in developing the center, facilitating quarterly relationship classes, providing trainings for mental health professionals, and working as an Approved Clinical Supervisor.
 I am an instructor and speaker, and provide advanced trainings for mental health professionals.
 I have the highest training in The PEX (Pragmatic/Experiential) Method of Improving Relationships, am trained in Emotionally Focused Therapy (EFT), Sensorimotor Psychotherapy, Dialectical Behavior Therapy (DBT), Motivational Interviewing (MI), and Gottman Couples Therapy, among many other models.

-I am dedicated to supporting people in their exploration and embodiment of masculine and feminine polarities and helping deepen the transformative practices of intimacy and sexuality.
+I am dedicated to supporting people in their exploration and embodiment of masculine and feminine polarities and helping deepen the transformative practices of intimacy and sexuality from a sex positive framework.
 I also offer support for new mothers and fathers throughout pregnancy, birth, and the transformative practice of parenting.
 I offer guidance and structure to support parents in co-parenting relationships as well as parents navigating the delicate territory of blending families

 Life has a tendency to bring us to our knees, and when we are able to yield to its messages, listen to a deeper wisdom, and rebuild from the broken places, we cultivate the capacity for becoming the most authentic and whole versions of ourselves.
 My own brokenness became the foundation for my personal motivation to change deep, neural patterning in my relational life.
-And experiencing those shifts at a cellular level inspired my growing passion to understand and serve the relational needs of others — to learn and teach the skills necessary for authentic, trusting, fulfilling relationships.
+And feeling those shifts at a “cellular level” inspired my growing passion to understand and serve the relational needs of others — to learn and teach the emotional habits that are necessary for authentic, trusting, fulfilling relationships.
 I look forward to supporting you in strengthening your heart for Love.

 MA Somatic Counseling Psychology 2006